empijei/serve/README.md

     	The root webpath (default "/")
 ```

-Example to share the ~/share folder
+Example to share the ~/share folder on a computer named icarus
 ```
 ╭─ (OK) rob@icarus:~
 ╰─$ serve